AksoEo/docs/api/restful.md

 * The `User` collection at `GET /users` has an operation `ban`.
 	* To ban all users we'd call `POST /users/@ban`
 	* To ban all users with green hair we'd call `POST /users/@ban?:hair=green`

+## Collection metadata
+All `GET` requests on collections include metadata in the headers:
+* `X-Total-Items`: Contains the amount of total items in the collection without a limit
+* `X-Total-Items-No-Filter`: Contains the total amount of items in the collection with no filters applied

+All `DELETE` and `PATCH` requests on collections include metadata in the headers:
+* `X-Affected-Items`: Contains the amount of items affected